The Madelung Problem of Finite Crystals

 Yet truly analytical, hands-on computation remains elusive.
 For CsCl, Evjen's method---reducing surface charges by $1/2$, $1/4$, and $1/8$ on faces, edges, and corners---fails to converge to the correct value; Harrison's neutralization---enforcing neutrality via a surrounding charged spherical shell---converges correctly but slowly, requiring radii of hundreds of lattice constants (i.e., millions of unit cells) to reach $\sim 10^{-3}$ accuracy.
 While the multipole-cancellation scheme by Gelle and Lepetit achieves exponential convergence\cite{Gelle2008}, it relies on increasingly intricate charge distributions that complicate practical implementation.
 The CS method, though conceptually simple and exhibiting ${\cal O}(K^{-2})$ convergence with a $K\times K\times K$ supercell, still demands $K\geqslant 40$ (tens of thousands of unit cells) for modest ($\sim 10^{-3}$) accuracy, as Tab.~\ref{tab:cscl} illustrates.

-In this work, we overcome the slow convergence of conventional direct summation by incorporating higher-order multipolar effects via exact boundary and finite-size corrections---without resorting to charge or distance renormalization.
+In this work, we resolve the long-standing ambiguity in the Madelung problem or the Coulomb lattice sum---stemming from the conditional convergence of the electrostatic lattice sum---by rigorously defining and analytically separating boundary and finite-size effects in finite crystals.
+Our approach achieves rapid convergence from conventional direct summation by incorporating higher-order multipolar effects via exact boundary and finite-size corrections---without resorting to charge or distance renormalization.
 For the CsCl-like two-particle configuration depicted in Fig.~\ref{fig:rd}, the direct Coulomb sum for a finite crystal comprises of a shape- and size-independent bulk term $\nu_{\rm pbc}({\mathbf r})$, a size-independent boundary contribution $\nu_{\rm b}({\mathbf r}|{\mathbf s})$, and a finite-size correction $\nu_{\rm corr}({\mathbf r},p|{\mathbf s})$